 In 2013, the most recently available data from California’s Office of Traffic Safety (OTS) there were a total of 1,445 injury and fatality accidents in Bakersfield.
 This is roughly 10 percent higher than in 2012, and 235 of those wrecks involved a drunk driver.
 This is particularly concerning because, despite more safety and education efforts towards the dangers of drunk and distracted driving, injury and fatality numbers continue to rise.

 The prevalence of distracted driver accidents overall is especially interesting for several reasons.
-One, younger drivers are involved in an overwhelmingly higher number of car accidents that are older drivers.
-That young adults are much more likely to text and drive and otherwise be distracted by cellphones likely plays a significant role in this.
+One, younger drivers are involved in an overwhelmingly higher number of car accidents than older drivers.
+Young adults are also much more likely to text and drive, as well as be distracted by cellphones.
+This risky behavior behind the wheel likely plays a significant role.

 Driver Age Distribution in Bakersfield Car Accidents

-However, when looking at motor vehicle fatality numbers independent of total crashes, the distribution is much more even through young and older age groups.
-In fact, more people are killed in the 40-59 year old age group than in the 20-39 age group.
-This could be a result of unsafe driving behavior (distraction, speeding, drinking and driving; all behaviors that young adults are much more likely to engage in) by the younger age group causing accidents that kill older adults in other vehicles.
+However, when looking at motor vehicle fatality numbers independent of total crashes, the distribution is much more even though young and older age groups.
+In fact, more people are killed in the 40-59-year-old age group than in the 20-39 age group.
+This could be a result of unsafe driving behavior (distraction, speeding, drinking, and driving; all behaviors that young adults are much more likely to engage in) by the younger age group causing accidents that kill older adults in other vehicles.